ravippatel/Viral-Evolution-using-Genetic-Algorithm/README.md

 * Mokito

 ----------------------------------------------------------
-## How to run the app?
+## How to run the Simulation?
-- Start the Simulation
+Start the Simulation
   - `mvn clean` to the project directory folder
   - `mvn install` to install required dependencies
   - `mvn build` to build the project